tinkerbell/tinkerbell.org/content/docs/setup/install.md

    The following values are required to get the stack up and running in your environment.
 They are set either in a values file or as `--set` arguments.

-   - `smee.trustedProxies` and `hegel.trustedProxies`: A comma-separated list of trusted proxies.
+   - `global.trustedProxies`: A comma-separated list of trusted proxies.
 This is used to configure the `X-Forwarded-For` header in HTTP requests for [Hegel] and `auto.ipxe` in [Smee].
-   - `stack.loadBalancerIP` and `smee.publicIP`: The IP address to use for the Kubernetes North/South load balancer.
+   - `global.publicIP`: The IP address to use for the Kubernetes North/South load balancer.
 This should be a free IP address in the network where the Tinkerbell stack is deployed.
 See the upstream Kubernetes docs on [load balancers] for more information.

    Other customization to note: